 New Jersey Sentencing Guidelines

 When a person is convicted of a crime in New Jersey, the person’s sentence is not automatic.
 A judge will ultimately decide whether the person serves time and for how long.
 However, New Jersey does have sentencing guidelines that require judges to take certain steps before sentencing in different cases.
-These guidelines establish the framework for outcomes to cases.
+These guidelines establish the framework for the outcomes to cases.

 If you face any criminal charges or have concerns about possible sentencing in New Jersey, you should act quickly to find legal representation.
 An experienced attorney can ensure that you receive a fair sentence and fight to achieve the most favorable outcome for you.
 The Law Office of Jason A. Volet are prepared to help you through this trying time.